10 Common Bird Sounds

 Mourning Dove Wings

 Common Grackles are blackbirds that have a striking iridescence to their feathers in the sunlight.
+They're often confused with crows and ravens but there are a few key elements that distinguish them.
 Their song sounds like a rusty gate opening.

 For such a tiny bird, the House Wren certainly has a lot to say—and loudly!
 Their bubbly song is fast-paced and often made up of over 12 syllables per bout of singing.
 They also have large repertoires of songs and will sing around 600 times an hour during the spring.